lorul1/Spreedsheet-To-Non-Steam-Games/README.md

 Here is an example of what should be in the Column A Row 0:<br><br>
 C:\Program Files (x86)\Steam\userdata\119139580\config\localconfig.vdf<br><br>
 (ensure the "localconfig.vdf" is on the end of the directory, just like you can see above)<br>
 After that is complete, you do not need to repeat this for subsequent rows.
 Instead, the other rows get ignored by the app and are great for your own notes and organization.
+For you Steam Deck or Linux users, try this for Column A Row 0:<br>
+????/Steam/userdata/119139580/config/localconfig.vdf
 </details>

 <details><summary><b>Column B - Application Name</b></summary>